-Ryan Wash, communication professor and debate coach for Weber State University, won the National Debate Tournament back in 2013, in and of itself a feat.
-Breaking records while doing it was even bigger.
+Ryan Walsh, a communication professor and debate coach for Weber State University, won the National Debate Tournament back in 2013—and broke records while doing it.
 Debating as a member of the first black, openly queer team guaranteed he and his partner Elijah Smith would draw national attention.

-At the 2013 championship, which Wash noted was actually hosted by WSU, Wash debated for Emporia College in Kansas.
+At the 2013 championship, hosted by WSU, Walsh debated for Emporia College in Kansas.
 Smith was from New Jersey.
 Together, they broke a record when they won both the Cross Examination Association and National Debate Tournament championships, which no one had ever done before.

-The explosion began immediately; Wash said he was being contacted in any way people could reach him.
-Fans encouraged him to write a book, or that a movie should be made about this revolutionary moment.
+The explosion began immediately; Walsh said he was being contacted many avenues.
+Fans encouraged him to write a book or that they should make a movie about this revolutionary moment.

-NPR reached out and spotlighted him in an hour long podcast, entitled “Debatable,” going deeper into the details of the two competitions and how he and his partner were able to take both of them.
-During the interview, Wash called the community out on racism, homophobia and sexism.
+NPR reached out and spotlighted him in an hour long podcast, entitled “Debatable,” going deeper into the details of the two competitions and how he and his partner could take both of them.
+During the interview, Walsh called the community out on racism, homophobia and sexism.

 After that, things really took off, and the story went viral.

 Their topic of debate was different ways to produce energy to create electricity.
-Of course, the low-hanging fruits of nuclear power, crude oil, hydrogen power and solar power came up, but Wash and his partner decided to take it another way.
+The low-hanging fruits of nuclear power, crude oil, hydrogen power and solar power came up, but Walsh and his partner took it another way.

-“Crude oil doesn’t help us get out of bed in the morning,” Wash said.
-“The other debaters were arguing about how power cars and grids and things of that nature and not how we really energize a soul.”
+“Crude oil doesn’t help us get out of bed in the morning,” Walsh said.
+“The other debaters were arguing about how (to) power cars and grids and things of that nature and not how we really energize a soul.”

-Wash described how he and Smith were determined to broaden the scope and make it less rigid, taking the prompt in a non-traditional way.
+Walsh described how he and Smith determined to broaden the scope and make it less rigid, taking the prompt in a non-traditional way.